Rollandcodes/reddit-pain-point-research-saas/WORKFLOW_TESTING_GUIDE.md

-# Testing the GitHub Actions Workflow
+﻿# Testing the GitHub Actions Workflow

-This guide walks you through triggering and monitoring the automated Reddit Pain-Point Research workflow.
+This guide walks you through triggering and monitoring the automated PainPointRadar Research workflow.

 ## Step 1: Add Repository Secrets (Required)